Reebok: North America

 In 2004, Reebok entered into a deal that allows them the rights to manufacture Canadian Football League (CFL) onfield jerseys, sideline gear and footwear; this deal ended in 2015.

 In Mexico, Reebok was kit provider of Chivas de Guadalajara before the team was taken over by parent company Adidas in 2011.

+In 2025, Reebok appointed Mexican footballer Kevin Álvarez as brand ambassador to strengthen the brand's connection with young football fans.

+In September 2025, Reebok announced an official kit sponsorship deal with Club Tijuana Xolos of Liga MX.
+Beginning with the Torneo Clausura 2026, Reebok took on responsibility for designing the club's home, away, and alternate kits, with three pricing tiers introduced to improve accessibility for supporters.

 United States

 Reebok shoes were featured as product placement advertising on the Nickelodeon game show Double Dare in the 1980s.
 Reebok product placement was used for a gag in the Super Mario Bros. live-action film, where the soles of a Bob-omb's feet are printed with the brand logo.

 Reebok signed Venus Williams after she won singles titles at Wimbledon and the 2000 Summer Olympics.
 From 2002 to 2012, the company held the exclusive rights to manufacture and market both authentic and replica uniform jerseys, sideline clothing and caps, and onfield football footwear (marketed as NFL Equipment) of the teams of the National Football League (NFL).
 It hired filmmaker Errol Morris to produce a series of 30-second commercials that aired during the 2006 NFL season.

 In 2004, Reebok signed a four-year deal as the official shoe supplier to Major League Baseball (MLB).
 It became the exclusive apparel outfitter for the 29 teams in the NBA, and 16 WNBA teams for ten years beginning in the 2004–2005 season.
 The deal also added the Reebok vector logo to the 2004 U.S. Olympic basketball team's uniforms.

 Reebok held the rights to produce the on-ice Edge Uniform System, performance clothing and training footwear of the National Hockey League (NHL) in a 10-year agreement from 2007 to 2017.

 On December 2, 2014, the Ultimate Fighting Championship (UFC) announced a six-year deal with Reebok, which began in July 2015.

 In July 2018, Reebok Boston Track Club announced it would be led by coach Chris Fox from Syracuse University.